Skip to content

 Note

-There will be no steps in the fresh new test.
+There will be no steps in a newly created test.

-From here you can start creating your new manual test using the Manual Recorder, then edit the created test steps in the Manual Editor.
-Finally you can save the test to Spira and then play it back using the Manual Playback screen.
+From here, you can start creating your new manual test using the Manual Recorder and then edit the created test steps in the Manual Editor.
+Finally, you can save the test to Spira and play it back using the Manual Playback screen.

-In addition to being used for manual testing, the test step editor lets you view the test steps that define the test scenario so that when you automate the test case, you can easily tie back specific verification points with test steps in Spira.
+In addition to being used for manual testing, the test step editor allows you to view the test steps that define the test scenario.
+This way, when you automate the test case, you can easily tie specific verification points with test steps in Spira.

-Finally you can also have the best of manual and automated testing in the same test script, using semi-manual testing.
-That allows you to automate some of the repetitive tasks in a primarily manual test case.
+Finally, you can also combine manual and automated testing in the same test script, using semi-manual testing.
+This allows you to automate some of the repetitive tasks in a primarily manual test case.

 Example

-For a full tutorial using the manual playback, refer to the Exploratory Testing tutorial.
+For a full tutorial on using manual playback, refer to the Exploratory Testing tutorial.

-In addition, a working sample of manual testing is available from Spira, simply connect to the sample Library Information System project and open the Ability to Create New Book (TC2) test case in the Functional Tests folder of the project.
-That will then display the sample manual test within Rapise:
+In addition, a working sample of manual testing is available in Spira.
+Simply connect to the sample Library Information System project and open the Ability to Create New Book (TC2) test case in the Functional Tests folder of the project.
+This will then display the sample manual test within Rapise:

 manual_test_editor_sample